 Skijoring is believed to have made its official debut in Stockholm at the Winter Games of 1901, 1906 & 1909.
 In 1926, equine skijoring made an appearance at the Chamonix International Winter Sports Week Games which set the stage for it’s inclusion as an exhibition sport at the Winter Olympic Games in St. Moritz, Switzerland.
 In 1976, Denver, Colorado listed skijoring as an exhibition sport in their bid for the Winter Olympics.
 Denver won the bid, but ultimately turned it down, and skijoring was destined to remain in the shadows.
 Skijor International, LLC and Skijor USA, a non-profit organization, are working to bring skijoring back to the 2026 Olympics in some capacity.

 Today, in Europe, equine skijoring gets the most exposure during White Turf in St. Moritz, Switzerland.
 White Turf, an event which features horse racing on snow as well as chariot racing and skijoring, began in 1907 and draws over 35,000 spectators a day.

 In the United States, Leadville, Colorado has been hosting a competition down its main street since 1949.
-Other popular venues include Whitefish, Wisdom, Bozeman and 320 Ranch in Gallatin Gateway, Montana; Sandpoint, Bellevue and Driggs, Idaho; Jackson Hole, Wyoming; Red River, New Mexico; and Silverton, Leadville and Minturn, Colorado.
-In Steamboat, Colorado, skijoring has been a recreational tradition at their winter carnival and may host a competitive race as part of the Skijor USA circuit in 2019.
+Other popular venues include Helena, Butte, Wisdom, Bozeman, Red Lodge, Whitefish and Big Sky, Montana; Hailey and Driggs, Idaho; Jackson Hole, Saratoga and Cokeville, Wyoming; and Silverton, Leadville, Gunnison and Steamboat, Colorado.
+In Steamboat Springs, skijoring has been a recreational tradition at their winter carnival since 1913 and will host a competitive race as part of the Skijor USA circuit in 2019.
 Minnesota, Oregon, South Dakota and Wisconsin are also hosting races now.